machawk1/log/_drafts/2024-07-31-imls-webads.md

 excerpt: Our IMLS NLG-L grant on assessing and improving web archives' holdings of online advertisements has been selected for funding!
 ---

 Advertisement on the web and both annoying to experience yet useful for analyzing our digital pasts.
-In collaboration with Old Dominion University's Web Science and Digital Libraries (WS-DL) Research Group, we at Drexel CCI are pleased to announce that the follow-on to our "<a href="https://www.imls.gov/grants/awarded/lg-252362-ols-22">Savings Ads...</a>" (see <a href="/imls-webads">blog post</a>) project has been selected for funding from <a href="https://www.imls.gov/">IMLS</a> starting in August 2024!
+In collaboration with <a href="https://oduwsdl.github.io/">Old Dominion University's Web Science and Digital Libraries (WS-DL) Research Group</a> (<a href="https://x.com/webscidl">@WebSciDL</a>), we at <a href="https://drexel.edu/cci/">Drexel CCI</a> (<a href="https://x.com/DrexelCCI">@DrexelCCI</a>) are pleased to announce that the follow-on to our "<a href="https://www.imls.gov/grants/awarded/lg-252362-ols-22">Savings Ads...</a>" (see <a href="/imls-webads">blog post</a>) project has been selected for funding from <a href="https://www.imls.gov/">IMLS</a> starting in August 2024!
 The project will run for 2 years and focus on preserving personalized ads&mdash;the ones that are tailored to individuals or specific demographics&mdash;with the realization that preserving dynamic, much less personalized web content, is difficult and frequently not performed.

 ![IMLS Logo >](/assets/logos/imls-logo.png){: width="300" .centered   .fullwidthmobile}